john-cd/rust_howto/bk/src/language/trait_objects.md

 dyn Trait // Base trait.
 dyn Trait + Send // Base + autotrait.
 The order does not matter. dyn Trait + Send + Sync // Base + autotraits.

-dyn Trait + 'static // There may be also (at most) one lifetime parameter.
+// Note: there may be also (at most one) lifetime parameter: dyn Trait + 'static dyn Trait + Send + 'static
 ```

 Common examples include `Send` and `Sync` for thread safety.
 A type is `Send` if it can be safely sent to another thread, and `Sync` if it can be safely shared between threads.
 To use a trait object in a multithreaded environment, you will often need one or both of these autotraits: